ollyjohnson/battleships/README.md

     - Medium: If the last shot was a hit, it will attack a neighbour of the previous shot
     - Hard: looks through all previous shots that were a hit and checks if any of there neighbours have been hit, if they have then it works out the orientation and checks for valid neighbours of that orientation
  - Added a setup webpage to allow the user to select the difficulty and board size before being redirected to the placement page.
+ - I have generated a detailed index.html file with Sphinx

 ## Prerequisites
 Before you begin, ensure you have the following requirements: